TomerBu/cicd/readme.md

-# Project Title: Jenkins for Testing Web Apps!
+# Project Title: Jenkins for Testing Web Apps

 This project focuses on using Jenkins, a popular open-source automation server, to test web applications.
 We use Python and Selenium for writing and executing test cases.